JamieBort/Learning-Directory/README.md

 The `Projects` directory will house ....

 ---
-## Explanation of other files and directories
+## Explanation of other files and directories in this repository.

 #### .vscode
 The [.vscode](https://github.com/JamieBort/LearningDirectory/tree/master/.vscode) directory.
 This was created when I modified some changes in Visual Studio Code, I think.